D1ang/Portfolio/README.md

 - [JSHint](https://jshint.com/): A static code analysis tool for JavaScript.
 - [ES6 Syntax Check](https://www.piliapp.com/syntax-check/es6/): An online ECMAScript 6 Checker.
 - [Visual Studio Code](https://code.visualstudio.com/): Using the built-in tools to test on proper code, like flake8 linter.
-- [Travis](https://travis-ci.org/): Used halfway the project to test the code.

 ## Bugs